 6. Personal data shall be processed in a manner that ensures appropriate security of the personal data;

-- 7. Personal data shall be kept secure i.e. protected by an appropriate degree of security; - 8.
-Personal data shall not be transferred to a country or territory outside the European Economic Area, unless that country or territory ensures an adequate level of data protection.
+7. Personal data shall be kept secure i.e. protected by an appropriate degree of security.

 General Statement

 The School and Pre-School is committed to maintaining the above principles at all times.
 Therefore, we will: